Dee Mewbourne: Naval career

 Mewbourne graduated from the United States Naval Academy in 1982 and was designated a naval flight officer in December 1983.
 He later earned a master's degree in business administration from Colorado State University.
 He is an honor graduate of the United States Naval Test Pilot School and completed the navy's Nuclear Power Program, Air Command and Staff College (ACSC), Joint Forces Staff College, and numerous executive education courses.

 Mewbourne's command assignments include: Electronic Attack Squadron (VAQ) 139 aboard USS Abraham Lincoln (CVN-72), USS Nashville (LPD-13), USS Dwight D. Eisenhower (CVN-69), USS Enterprise (CVN-65), USS Harry S. Truman (CVN-75), Naval Service Training Command (NSTC), Carrier Strike Group (CSG) 3, CSG-11, and Military Sealift Command.
 Mewbourne holds the rare distinction of serving as commanding officer of three nuclear aircraft carriers.
 After serving a standard tour in command of the USS Dwight D. Eisenhower, he took command of the USS Enterprise in early 2011 after the previous CO of Enterprise was relieved for poor performance.
 In late 2011, Captain Mewbourne was called in to take command of the USS Harry S. Truman after the previous CO, Captain Tushar Tembe, died suddenly.

 At sea, Mewbourne completed sea assignments flying the A-6E Intruder aircraft in Attack Squadron (VA) 34 embarked aboard USS America (CV-66); VA-75 aboard USS John F. Kennedy (CV-67); Carrier Air Wing (CVW) 3 aboard Eisenhower; and as the executive officer of VA-196 aboard USS Carl Vinson (CVN-70).
 After transitioning to the EA-6B Prowler aircraft, he served as the executive officer of VAQ-139 aboard Abraham Lincoln.
 He also served as the executive officer on USS George Washington (CVN-73).

 Ashore, Mewbourne served as a flight instructor with VA-42, the East Coast A-6E Fleet Replacement Squadron (FRS), and project officer at the Strike Aircraft Test Directorate.
 Later, he served as military assistant and trip coordinator for the secretary and deputy secretary of defense; chief of staff for Navy Cyber Forces; on the staff of Commander, Naval Air Force Atlantic; and director, Maritime Operations for United States Fleet Forces Command.

+While commanding Carrier Strike Group 11, Mewbourne oversaw the home port shift of USS Nimitz (CVN 68) from Everett, WA to Bremerton, WA.
+Mewbourne elected to volunteer the ship to conduct at-sea trials for the F-35C Lightning II rather than allowing crew members time to move their households and families to the new duty station over the Christmas holiday period.